marklogic-community/grove-react-ui/docs/WELCOME_TUTORIAL.markdown

 (We recommend using the [Chrome browser](https://www.google.com/chrome/) for this tutorial, by the way, so you can use all the great developer tools available for React and Redux.)

 ## Get the UI-Toolkit Source Code

+Clone down the reference application provided by the UI-Toolkit.
+For this, you will need to have a command-line terminal and [git](https://git-scm.com/downloads) for version-control.

+    git clone ssh://git@project.marklogic.com:7999/nacw/ml-treehouse.git ml-ui-toolkit
+    cd ml-ui-toolkit

+The reference application has everything you need to get a search-and-discovery application running.
+We'll describe it all in more detail below, but just to orient you, be aware that this source code includes:

+- a `marklogic` directory, with tools and configuration files to configure and administer your MarkLogic server,
+- a `server` directory, with a Node server that will form the middle-tier of this application, and
+- a `client` directory, which contains code that will run in the browser.